⚠️ Common Mistakes Self-Employed Borrowers Make — what to avoid before you apply.

 DSCR Loans

-For real estate investors, DSCR (Debt Service Coverage Ratio) loans qualify based on the rental income of the investment property — not your personal income at all.
-As long as the property generates enough rent to cover the mortgage, you may qualify regardless of how your personal income is structured.
+For real estate investors, DSCR loans qualify based on the rental income of the investment property — not your personal income at all.

 Investment Properties